TosbackCgusBridge-Bot/CGUs-versions/Kansascity/Privacy Policy.md

 If you have any questions or comments about our policies, we may be reached at KansasCity.com, 1729 Grand Blvd., Kansas City, Missouri 64108, at 816-234-4636 or at kcsfeedback@kansascity.com.

 KansasCity.comArchivesHistorical ArchivesWeb Web Search powered by YAHOO!
-SEARCH dealsaver's™ Deal of the Day Mattress City: $50 for $200 off of Sale Price of any Simmons Beautyrest $50 Value: Discount: You Save: $200 75% $150
+SEARCH dealsaver's™ Deal of the Day This Week's Best Deals Will Keep Cash in Your Pocket! $0 Value: Discount: You Save: $0 100% $0

-Friday: Five things to do

-*   Airplane Craft
+Saturday: CVS, Walgreens Deals Walgreens

+*   Schick Disposable Razors - $6.99
+*   Soft Scrub Cleaner (24 or 25.4 oz) - $2.49
+*   Pro-Health Dental Care - $2.99
-*   Holiday Ornament
+*   more...
-*   LEGO Nameplate Building Event
-*   Time Warner Cable STEMfest
-*   Kids Fun Fest – Red Panda Day

 1. FIELD TECHNICIAN